-LTURAL RESOURCES Potentially Significant Less Than Significant with Mitigation Less Than Significant No W ould the project: Impact Incorporated Impact Impact a.
-Cause a substantial adverse change in the significance of a historical resource pursuant to §15064.5? b.
-Cause a substantial adverse change in the significance of a unique archaeological resource pursuant to §15064.5? c.
-Disturb any human remains, including those interred outside of dedicated cemeteries? $\boxtimes$ TD IBAL CULTURAL RESOURCES Wo in t in fea det lan could the project cause a substantial adverse change the significance of a tribal cultural resource, defined Public Resources Code section 21074 as either a site, ture, place, cultural landscape that is geographically fined in terms of the size and scope of the dscape, sacred place, or object with cultural value Potentially Significant Less Than Significant with Mitigation Less Than a California Native American tribe, and that is: Impact Incorporated Significant Impact No Impact a.
-Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or Impact
+W (a.
+DULTURAL RESOURCES Duld the project: Cause a substantial adverse change in the significance of a historical resource pursuant to §15064.5?
+Cause a substantial adverse change in the significance of a unique archaeological resource pursuant to §15064.5?
+Disturb any human remains, including those Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact с. interred outside of dedicated cemeteries? \square Wo in t fea def lan TIBAL CULTURAL RESOURCES build the project cause a substantial adverse change the significance of a tribal cultural resource, defined Public Resources Code section 21074 as either a site, ature, place, cultural landscape that is geographically fined in terms of the size and scope of the adscape, sacred place, or object with cultural value a California Native American tribe, and that is: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a.
+Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or \square b.
+A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section